rwydaegh/goliat/docs/user_guide/quick_start.md

 The `--system-site-packages` flag allows the venv to access Sim4Life's packages (like `s4l_v1`).
 You can find your Sim4Life Python interpreter in your Sim4Life installation directory (e.g., `C:\Program Files\Sim4Life_8.2.0.16876\Python\python.exe`).

+**Note**: PyPI installation gives you the latest released version.
+For unreleased features or bug fixes, use editable installation.

 Then navigate to your project directory and initialize:

 ```bash